corratech/package-utils/README.md

     mkdirp@0.5.1
     moment@2.11.2

 With `package-deps` you get the dependencies of all the project files passed in.
-With the `-d` option this also includes the `devDependencies`.
+With the `-d` option this includes only the `devDependencies` section.
+With the `-r` option this includes only the `dependencies` section.
+With the `-a` option this includes both the sections.
 On the command line clashing versions will be reported and the last version wins.
+You should manually update the packages with correct version.

 # package-resolve